-B&N designed the complex interchange improvement in downtown Akron, Ohio, at the junction of I-76, I-77 and State Route 8.
-This interchange improvement is to replace the left exit ramps from both west bound and east bound I-76.
-Reconstruction of these ramps will address both the poor bridge condition and the substandard ramp geometry.
-The two new flyover bridges are being constructed to replace deficient left-handed exit ramps.
-During the early phase of project development, B&N developed a proposed concept that allowed for a significant amount of construction to occur off-line, reducing the construction costs and impacts to the traveling public.
-The new concept should allow for mainline traffic movements of I-76, I-77 and SR 8 to have minimal disruption and the need for closures.
+As part of a $160 million design-build project to rebuild portions of I-76, I-77 and SR 8 in Akron, OH, B&N prepared complete plans for the Central Interchange area which were included in the design-build plans as a prescriptive part of the project.
+This interchange improvement replaced the left-hand exit ramps from both westbound and eastbound I-76 with two new flyover bridges, replacing a significant geometric deficiency.
+During the early phase of project development, B&N developed a proposed concept that allowed for a significant amount of construction to occur off-line, reducing construction costs and impacts to the traveling public.
+This concept allows the mainline traffic movements of I-76, I-77 and SR 8 to have minimal disruption and the need for closures.

-The project includes three new bridges, two reconstructed bridges, 12 retaining walls, 12,000 linear-feet of new noise walls, total roadway reconstruction and new interchange lighting.
-The prescriptive plans B&N prepared are being incorporated into a $160M design-build project.
+The project includes three new bridges, two reconstructed bridges, 12 retaining walls, 12,000 linear feet of new noise walls, total roadway reconstruction and new interchange lighting.

+As part of the Ohio Department of Transportation’s (ODOT's) statewide Preliminary Engineering General Services Contract, B&N led a study to identify options for improving capacity along I-77 and SR 8 in both directions in downtown Akron, Ohio.
 B&N evaluated an option that implemented Performance-Based Practical Design (PBPD) to squeeze the additional lane through this system interchange and south of that under six additional overhead bridges.
-The chosen alternative reduced the lane widths from 12 feet to 11 and reduced the median shoulder width to 4 feet.
-The outside shoulder was maintained as 10 feet wide except under the existing bridges where it narrowed to a minimum 4-foot width.
+The chosen alternative reduced the lane widths from 12 feet to 11 and reduced the left (median) shoulder width to 4 feet.
+The right (outside) shoulder was maintained as 10 feet wide except under the existing bridges where it narrowed to a minimum 4-foot width.